M4V to MP4: 5 Converters, Rename, and Stream Copy

 • Files where you need actual codec re-encoding (different container metadata, frame-rate changes)

-1. Try stream-copy mode first — instant and lossless when codecs allow. ffmpeg -i input.m4v -c copy output.mp4 or "Lossless" toggle in UniFab Video Converter
+1. Try stream-copy mode first — usually faster than re-encoding when compatible codecs allow, although actual time still depends on the file, storage, and system. ffmpeg -i input.m4v -c copy output.mp4 or the "Lossless" option in UniFab Video Converter

 2. Use H.264 video + AAC audio as the output codecs for universal compatibility